World Cancer Day: EU to launch new plan to fight cancer | DW | 04.02.2020

 For World Cancer Day on Tuesday, political leaders met with healthcare professionals and advocates at the European Commission to announce the launch of the "Beating Cancer" plan, Europe's latest initiative in the fight against cancer.

-Commission President Ursula von der Leyen said on Tuesday that the bloc will present a comphrensive action plan by the end of 2020, aimed at stopping cancer deaths in the EU.
+Commission President Ursula von der Leyen said on Tuesday that the bloc will present a comprehensive action plan by the end of 2020, aimed at stopping cancer deaths in the EU.

+"The world has changed.
+Europe has changed.
+And the number of cases is sadly on the rise," she said at the plan's launch event in Brussels.

 In an exclusive interview with DW, von der Leyen outlined a three-pronged approach to the plan, which includes stepping up early prevention efforts and expanding the European budget to boost investment in medical technologies.

-"The 'Horizon Europe' program can contribute massively to developing these modern technologies," she said.
+"The 'Horizon Europe' program can contribute massively to developing these modern technologies," she told DW.

 The third pillar of the initiative, she said, is increasing access to screening and early detection measures.